Economy 7: the ultimate guide to Economy 7 meters and tariffs

-If that’s the case, try to use your dishwasher, washing machine and tumble dryer at night, to see how much more you could save.
+If that’s the case, try using your dishwasher, washing machine, and tumble dryer at night, to see how much more you could save.

 You can also check by looking at your electricity meter – see below for more on that.

 If you’re still not sure, contact your energy company and they’ll be able to tell you.